 Author of numerous books, articles and publications including seminal articles on Enterprise Architecture and teacher and apologist for the Ontological approach versus Methodological approaches for Enterprise Architecture.
 Co-author of “The Complete Business Process Handbook Volume 2: Extended Business Process Management.

 Mr. Zachman is not only known for this work on Enterprise Architecture, but is also known for his early contributions to IBM’s Information Strategy methodology (Business Systems Planning) as well as to their Executive team planning techniques (Intensive Planning).
 Mr. Zachman retired from IBM in 1990, having served them for 26 years.
 He is the Founder and Chairman of his own education and consulting business, Zachman International®.

-Global University Alliance.
-Founded in 2004, the Global University Alliance is a non-profit organization and international consortium of university lecturers and researchers whose aim it is to provide a collaborative platform for academic research, analysis and development and to explore leading practices, best practices as well as to develop missing practices.
+The Global University Alliance was founded in 2004 and is a non-profit organization and international consortium of university lecturers and researchers whose aim it is to provide a collaborative platform for academic research, analysis and development and to explore leading practices, best practices as well as to develop missing practices.
 The Global University Alliance currently consists of 400+ universities, lecturers and researchers from across the world and is growing rapidly in size and scope.
-For more information: www.globaluniversityalliance.net.
+For more information visit the Global University Alliance.